smarras79/smarras79.github.io/_pages/openings.md

 - A detailed CV.
 - A link to your github or gitlab profile or equivalent portfolio.
 - One-page motivation letter on why you are willing to work towards a Ph.D. degree.
-- A copy of B.S. or M.S. thesis in any of these fields: applied mathematics, fluid dynamics, numerical methods, continuum mechanics, computer science.
+- If you wrote a M.S. thesis, please send a copy of it or a copy of any research paper that may have co-authored.
 - Names of 3 senior scientists/professors who can write a reference letter for you.

 Only those who submit all of the above will be considered.